-Acupuncture treatment should first follow an accurate diagnosis, and appraisal of all treatment options.
-In many cases acupuncture is best used in conjunction with conventional medicine, and in some conditions it can be used as a sole treatment.
+Acupuncture treatment should first follow an accurate diagnosis and appraisal of all treatment options.
+In many cases, acupuncture is best used in conjunction with conventional medicine, and in some conditions, it can be used as a sole treatment.
 It helps minimize the requirements for medications (which may have undesirable side effects).
-Acupuncture is extremely safe when practiced correctly and is well accepted by the majority of animals.
+Acupuncture is extremely safe when practised correctly and is well accepted by the majority of animals.

 What conditions may respond to acupuncture?

 Most chronic conditions can be treated, for example: